junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > (passing line about Crowley knows better than stop them in this form so not show up)
 >
+> (bring soulless Sam together to Hell too? to assemble the soul-body? or carry the soul in a briefcase to bring to Sam)
+>
 > Cas go into Cage in god+leviathan form, fight off Lucifer+Michael (all 4 archangels together can win God-level power, but still can't win Leviathan, "rock beats scissor, leviathan beats angel").
-Cas force grab Sam and Adam's soul back, fix them (heal/wipe broken memories, give Adam a new body), lock Michael/Lucifer back into Cage for Earth's sake
+Cas force grab Sam and Adam's soul back, fix them (heal/wipe broken memories, give Adam a new body), lock Michael/Lucifer back into Cage for Earth's sake (Adam's soul+body asleep, Sam's soul in a briefcase)
 >
 > Cas threaten ask Raphael if he will obey him now, Raphael fake comply, curse him fake God actual monster and most deserve the Cage, willing for mutual destruction and push Cas together fall into Cage